Izet Hajrović

-Izet Hajrović ([ǐzet xâːjroʋitɕ]; born 4 August 1991) is a Bosnian professional footballer who plays as a winger for Super League Greece club Aris.
+Izet Hajrović ([ǐzet xâːjroʋitɕ]; born 4 August 1991) is a former professional footballer who played as a winger.
+Born in Switzerland, he played for the Bosnia and Herzegovina national team.

 Hajrović started his professional career at Grasshoppers, before joining Galatasaray in 2014.
-Later that year, he switched to Werder Bremen, who loaned him to Eibar in 2015.
-Three years later, Hajrović signed with Dinamo Zagreb.
-He moved to Aris in 2021.
+Later that year, he moved to Werder Bremen, who loaned him to Eibar in 2015.
+Three years later, he signed with Dinamo Zagreb.
+He joined Aris in 2021.

-A former Swiss youth international, Hajrović even made his senior international debut for Switzerland, only to switch his allegiance to Bosnia and Herzegovina in 2013, earning over 20 caps until 2019.
+A former Swiss youth international, Hajrović also made his senior international debut for Switzerland, before switching his allegiance to Bosnia and Herzegovina in 2013, earning over 20 caps until 2019.
 He represented the nation at their first major championship, the 2014 FIFA World Cup.

 Club career

 Early career

 Hajrović started playing football at local clubs, before joining Grasshoppers' youth academy in 2000.
 He made his professional debut against Luzern on 3 October 2009 at the age of 18.
-On 19 September 2010, he scored a brace, which were his first professional goals.
-He scored his first career hat-trick on 17 September 2011.
+On 19 September 2010, he scored a brace in a triumph over FC Béroche-Gorgier, which were his first professional goals.
+He scored his first career hat-trick on 17 September 2011 against FC Töss.

 Galatasaray

 In January 2014, Hajrović was transferred to Turkish outfit Galatasaray for an undisclosed fee.
 He made his official debut for the team on 2 February against Bursaspor.
-On 5 February, he scored his first goal for Galatasaray in Turkish Cup game against Tokatspor.
+On 5 February, he scored his first goal for Galatasaray in a Turkish Cup match against Tokatspor.

-Hajrović debuted in UEFA Champions League against Chelsea on 26 February.
+Hajrović debuted in the UEFA Champions League against Chelsea on 26 February.

-He won his first trophy with the club on 7 May, by beating Eskişehirspor in Turkish Cup final.
+He won his first trophy with the club on 7 May, by beating Eskişehirspor in the Turkish Cup final.

 Werder Bremen

 In July, Hajrović signed a four-year contract with German side Werder Bremen.
-He made his competitive debut for the club in DFB-Pokal match against FV Illertissen on 17 August and managed to score a goal.
+He made his competitive debut for the squad in a DFB-Pokal tie against FV Illertissen on 17 August and managed to score a goal.
 A week later, he made his league debut against Hertha BSC.
-On 26 April 2015, he scored his first league goal against Paderborn 07.
+On 26 April 2015, he scored his first league goal against SC Paderborn.

 In August, Hajrović was sent on a season-long loan to Spanish outfit Eibar.

-In December 2016, he suffered a severe knee injury, which was diagnosed as anterior cruciate ligament tear and was ruled out for at least six months.
-He returned to the pitch on 16 September 2017, over nine months after the injury.
+In December 2016, he suffered a severe knee injury, which was diagnosed as an anterior cruciate ligament tear and was ruled out for at least six months.
+Over eight months after the injury, on 1 September 2017, he returned to the pitch.

 Dinamo Zagreb

-In January 2018, Hajrović moved to Croatian side Dinamo Zagreb on a deal until June 2019.
-He debuted officially for the team on 10 February against Osijek.
-On 4 April, he scored his first goal for Dinamo Zagreb in Croatian Cup tie against Rijeka.
-He won his first title with the club on 13 May, when they were crowned league champions.
+In January 2018, Hajrović moved to Croatian team Dinamo Zagreb on a deal until June 2019.
+He debuted officially for the side on 10 February against Osijek.
+On 4 April, he scored his first goal for Dinamo Zagreb in a Croatian Cup fixture against Rijeka.
+He won his first title with the club on 20 May, when they were crowned league champions.
 On 2 February 2019, he scored a brace against Rudeš, his first league goals for Dinamo Zagreb.

-In July, he extended his contract until June 2021.
+In July, he extended his contract with the team until June 2021.